Vasa Museum

 The Vasa Museum (Vasamuseet) is a maritime museum in Stockholm, Sweden.
 Located on the island of Djurgården, the museum displays the only almost fully intact 17th-century ship that has ever been salvaged, the 64-gun warship Vasa that sank on her maiden voyage in 1628.
-The Vasa Museum opened in 1990 and, according to the official website, is the most visited museum in Scandinavia.
+The Vasa Museum opened in 1990.
 Together with other museums such as the Stockholm Maritime Museum, it belongs to the Swedish National Maritime Museums (SNMM).